-This will detail some common questions that may arise around our Marketing Consent feature -
+This details some common questions that may arise around our Marketing Consent feature.

 Marketing consent refers to a client’s ability to choose the type of messages they receive from a business.
 Typically, there are two types of consent - implicit and explicit.

 Marketing consent refers to receiving permission from clients to receive promotional communications to their email or phone number.

 Q: When providing permission to receive marketing communication, there are two types of consent from a client.